Want to give back? Here’s where you can volunteer in Singapore

-Ideally we all give back to charities throughout the year, but with busy schedules and family life there’s always a reason to forget.
-Seize that good intention now!
-We would love our kids to grow up being kind and grateful and the best way of teaching that is modeling it.
-Here are some ways you and your family can help those less privileged, now!
+Ideally we all give to charities throughout the year, but with busy schedules and family life there’s always a reason to forget.
+Now that we’re spending more time at home and learning to be grateful for the simple yet essential things in life, seize that good intention now!
+We would love our kids to grow up being kind and grateful, and the best way of teaching that is modelling it.
+Here are some ways you and your family can volunteer in Singapore and help the less privileged!.

 Read More: 5 Things to Consider BEFORE You Volunteer

 Jamiyah Singapore, also known as Muslim Missionary Society Singapore, was established in 1932 to provide welfare services to the less privileged and disadvantaged, regardless of their race or faith.
 They currently manage four Welfare Homes, eight Education Centres and a nursing home while providing basic needs such as food ration distributions through their FoodBank programme and Free Medical, Legal and Counselling services for those in need.

 How You Can Help: Jamiyah encourages people of all backgrounds to sign up and be a volunteer!
 There are several areas in which you can contribute your time and expertise to make a difference in the lives of the underprivileged in society such as at their FoodBank, Children’s Home, Halfway House, Nursing Home and Home For The Aged.

 It’s thanks to migrant workers that we have our world-class infrastructure and clean streets, so the least we can do is gift them some cheerful treats and essentials while they go through this difficult period.